OWASP/www-chapter-edmonton/index.md

 <h3> Tuesday January 2nd OWASP Edmonton CTF Event </h3>
 <img src="assets/images/Edm Chapter.png" width="900px" height="500px">

 We will be working on a live Attack and Defend scenario from the Try Hack Me platform, in particular, king of the hill.
-The goal of this meeting is to bring OWASP edmonton members together and provide a valuable networking/learning experience.
+The goal of this meeting is to bring OWASP Edmonton members together and provide a valuable networking/learning experience.

 Click this link to join the meeting.